1. Blog

 Seek Carrageenan-Free, Human-Grade Nutrition

-If you’re looking for a healthy food alternative for your best friend, you might check out JustFoodForDogs.
+If you’re looking for a healthy food alternative for your best friend, you might check out fresh feeding.
 The recipes include high-quality ingredients that provide human-grade nutrition.

-They’re one of the only pet food companies that offer whole, fresh ingredients and recipes that are free of preservatives and unnecessary by-products.
-Their mission is to deliver high-quality nutritional products to every dog every day.
+We are one of the only pet food companies offering whole, fresh ingredients free of preservatives and unnecessary by-products.

-Their guiding principle is to change every pet’s life for the better by providing them with human-grade nutrition in the form of tasty meals made with fresh, whole ingredients.
-They offer recipes in shelf-stable packaging and fresh frozen options.
-You can see the food in action at one of their many open-to-the-public kitchens.
+Our guiding principle is to support every pet’s life by providing them with human-grade nutrition in the form of tasty meals made with fresh, whole ingredients.
+We offer recipes in shelf-stable packaging and fresh frozen options.
+You can see the food in action at one of our many open-to-the-public kitchens.

-They also have veterinary-prescribed meals for those pets with special needs.
-Finally, they haven’t forgotten about dog treats.
-And if you feel your pet needs a little something extra, they also offer nutritional supplements.
+We also have veterinary-prescribed meals for those pets with special needs.
+And we haven’t forgotten about dog treats.

 With fresh, whole foods, you will see a big difference in your best friend’s health and vigor!